Thank you.

 You'll probably learn the basics of programming from any of these languages but you'll never use C++ for 2 years and then can expect to just code java instantly even though you've never looked at it.

-Wording.
+XoOt: Wording.

 Also make yourself a small timeframe for your first projects.